cyanreg/cyanrip/README.md

 HDCD decoding
 -------------

 cyanrip can decode and detect HDCD encoded discs.
 To check if a suspected disc contains HDCD audio, rip a single track using the -l argument and look for the report after the track has been encoded.
-A non-HDCD enabled disc will say:
+A non-HDCD encoded disc will have:

 ```
 [Parsed_hdcd_0 @ 0xa332e12] HDCD detected: no
 ```

-While if the CD does contain HDCD audio something similar to the following will be printed:
+If the CD does contain HDCD audio something similar to the following will be printed:

 ```
 [Parsed_hdcd_0 @ 0xf210f80] HDCD detected: yes, peak_extend: never enabled, max_gain_adj: 0.0 dB, transient_filter: not detected, detectable errors: 0